Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 Allright we are done here!

+We learned how to build highly composable components thanks to `props.children` React API, which are really not that different from what we get from the browser platform ( Shadow DOM ), even so more powerful thanks to JavaScript.

-Hope you've learned something new today and that you'll leverage the power of React children composition with TypeScript sooner than later to provide consumers of your components with fantastic developer experience and type-safety ✌.
+With that said I hope you've learned something new today and that you'll leverage the power of React children composition with TypeScript sooner than later to provide consumers of your components with fantastic developer experience and type-safety ✌.

 ---